SakavaKiv/SakavaKiv.github.io/_posts/2022-12-10-giscus-comments.md

 layout: post
 title: Know Your Worth: A Lesson in Self-Value
 date: 2024-12-19 1:44 pm cst
-description: Know Your Worth: A Lesson in Self-Value
+description: Know Your Worth, A Lesson in Self-Value

 As professionals, we've all been there - feeling undervalued, overworked, and underappreciated.
 But what if I told you that your worth isn't defined by your job title, salary, or someone else's opinion?
 I want to share an inspirational perspective that has stayed with me.
 It's a story about a father's wisdom and the value of self-worth.

-Before he died, a father said to his son:
+Before he died, a father said to his son...

 “Here is a watch your grandfather gave me… It is almost 200 years old.
 Before I give it to you, go to the jewelry store in the city.
 Tell them that I want to sell it, and see how much they offer you.”